 The march towards net-zero is gaining pace with the Government announcing ambitious plans to ban the sale of new petrol and diesel vehicles by 2030.
-BVRLA members are at the forefront of this change, as the purchasers of an estimated 80% of all battery electric vehicles sold in the UK in 2019.
+BVRLA members are at the forefront of this change.
+Our ‘Plug-in Pledge’ will see the sector registering 400,000 battery electric vehicles per year by 2025, which could represent approximately 80% of new battery electric car and van sales.
 The destiny of road transport decarbonisation rests in the hands of the fleet sector.

 - Supply – held an EV working group meeting to discuss what support is needed to incentivise supply to the UK post the UK’s exit from the EU and to develop an early understanding of the impact of a Californian ZEV mandate as advocated by Policy Exchange and several others NGOs